JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-05-sum_research_papers.md

                 "Results", "Discussion", "Other"]
 ```
 <p align="justify">
-The program first ask you about the title, copy paste the title and press Enter.
+The program first asks you about the title, copy paste the title and press Enter.
 It then asks you if you want to add more in title.
 Type 0 and press Enter if not.
 Keep pasting stuff otherwise.
 </p>
 <p align="justify">